 Think about how much cats love to groom one another, and it’s not hard to understand how easily infections can be passed along.

-Kittens and senior cats are more likely to catch colds.
+Your young kitten or senior cat is more likely to catch colds.
 And cats with compromised immune systems are at particularly high risk of getting sick.

 Why Is My Cat Coughing?